subhadip2510/SMS-Email---Spam---Classifier/README.md

 ### 4. Prediction
 - Preprocess input message
 - Transform using TF-IDF vectorizer
-- Classify using trained model
+- Classify using a trained model
 - Return prediction with confidence score

 ## 📈 Model Training